mieweb/docs/content/general-functionality/portal-management/patient-portal-first-time-setup-and-configuration.md

+Databases on RC202009 and newer now have the ability to allow demographic information completed from a questionnaire to populate Enterprise Health or WebChart directly.
+The observations used in the questionnaire should be the ‘p.demo observations' or ‘pev. demo observations'.
+For discrete data that is not free texted (such as Sex, Race, Ethnicity) the values entered into the discrete fields in the observation screen need to match what is being stored in WebChart.
+For example, to proper transfer Sex from a portal questionnaire to WebChart or Enterprise Health, the values that need to be entered into the discrete data fields in the observation screen must be F, M and UNK.

 If users should only be allowed to view but not edit their medical information (i.e., allergies, medications and immunizations), a new flowsheet will need to be created.
 Users can create a new flowsheet or simply copy the My Medical Information flowsheet and edit it, where necessary.
 For example, the *view only* flowsheet could contain four (4) layouts labeled Demographics, Allergies View Only, Medications View Only, and Immunizations View Only.

 #### Other Health Resources